julien-boudry/Condorcet/VOTING_METHODS.md

 > **Methods alias available (for function call)**: "Kemeny–Young" / "Kemeny-Young" / "Kemeny Young" / "KemenyYoung" / "Kemeny rule" / "VoteFair popularity ranking" / "Maximum Likelihood Method" / "Median Relation"

 ### Implementation Comments
-Kemeny-Young is currently limited to up 8 candidates.
-Note that, for 8 candidates, you must provide into php.ini a memory_limit upper than 160MB.
+Kemeny-Young is currently limited up to 10 candidates.
+It is very fast up to 9.
+At 10, this should remain under 30 seconds of processing even under a very modest system.
+Beyond that, it is certainly playable at least up to 12, but with a much higher processing time, but a constantly low memory.
+But you must not ask for the `FULL` stats verbosity.

 ### Code example
 ```php